Head of a youth

 Attribution - Ushak, Turkey .
 Justification - coarse grain, C and O isotopes, probably found in west-central Turkey in Ushak region

-Centennial Gift of Landon T. Clay
+Centennial purchase with funds donated by Landon T. Clay